 2005 F-150 New Car Test Drive

-To better meet the needs of different types of buyers, Ford created five distinct iterations of the F-150: XL, STX, XLT, FX4, and Lariat.
-Each boasts its own interior style and features engines, suspensions and cab configurations designed to meet specific needs.
-A myriad of configurations and options within these five model lines ensure buyers can select the right pickup for them.
+Ford offers six distinct trim levels of the F-150 to better meet the individual priorities its owners.
+The XL, STX, XLT, FX4, Lariat, and King Ranch each boast their own interior style and features.
+Engines, suspensions and cab configurations are designed to meet specific needs.
+A myriad of configurations and options within these model lines ensure buyers can select the right pickup for them.

-XLT is Ford's volume model and comes with its own egg crate grille style.
-XLT comes in regular cab, SuperCab and SuperCrew four-door variants, with a choice of 5.5-, 6.5- and 8-foot bed lengths, and Styleside and Flareside body styles.
+XLT is the most popular model, nicer and better-equipped than XL though not as luxurious as Lariat.
+It comes with a honeycomb grille that sets it apart from the other models.
+XLT comes in regular cab, SuperCab or SuperCrew, with a choice of 5.5-, 6.5-, or 8-foot bed lengths, and Styleside or Flareside body styles.
 A premium cloth interior is standard on the bench seats or optional captain's chairs.
 The XLT instrument panel gets more flash than either the XL or STX dash.
-SuperCrew and SuperCab versions offer power rear windows.
-The XLT comes with the new overhead rail console system and fog lamps when ordered as a 4X4.
-XLT SuperCab 4x4 4.6-liter V8 automatic retails for $30,085 MSRP.
+SuperCab, as well as SuperCrew versions, get power windows for the rear doors.
+The XLT also features an overhead rail console system that the owner can tailor to his or her needs.
+Fog lamps come standard on 4X4 XLTs.
+An XLT SuperCrew 4x4 5.4-liter V8 automatic retails for $35,275.

 - Biggest automotive sales disappointments